Myth of Skanderbeg

-The Myth of Skanderbeg is one of the main constitutive myths of Albanian nationalism.
+The myth of Skanderbeg is one of the main constitutive myths of Albanian nationalism.
 In the late nineteenth century, during the Albanian struggle and the Albanian National Awakening, Skanderbeg became a symbol for the Albanians and he was turned into a national Albanian hero and myth.

 After the death of Skanderbeg, the Arbëresh (Albanians) migrated from the Balkans to southern Italy.
 There his memory and exploits survived and were maintained among them in their musical repertoire.
 Skanderbeg was transformed into a nation building myth by Albanian nationalist writers and thus his deeds were transformed into a mixture of facts, half truths and folklore.
-The Myth of Skanderbeg is the only myth of Albanian nationalism that is based on a person; the others are based on ideas, abstract concepts, and collectivism.
+The myth of Skanderbeg is the only myth of Albanian nationalism that is based on a person; the others are based on ideas, abstract concepts, and collectivism.

 The myth of Skanderbeg was not created by Albanian intellectuals but was already part of the Arbereshe folklore and collective memory.
-According to Oliver Jens Schmitt, "there are two different Skanderbegs today: the historic Skanderbeg, and a mythic national hero as presented in Albanian schools and nationalist intellectuals in Tirana and Pristina."
+According to Oliver Jens Schmitt, "there are two different Skanderbegs today: the historic Skanderbeg, and a mythic national hero as presented in Albanian schools and by nationalist intellectuals in Tirana and Pristina."